LLNL/Surfactant/plugins/fuzzyhashes/README.md

 Surfactant features for controlling which plugins are enabled/disabled can be used to control whether or not this plugin will run using the plugin name `surfactantplugin_fuzzyhashes.py` (the name given in `pyproject.toml` under the `project.entry-points."surfactant"` section).

+## SSDEEP

+If you do not have SSDEEP library already installed, you must run `export BUILD_LIB=1` before running `pip install`.

+The SSDEEP package also required the following packages on a ubuntu 22 system: libtool build-essential automake

+To install SSDEEP run the following:
+`pip install .[ssdeep]` or `pip install -e .[ssdeep]`

 ## Uninstalling